Nortel Networks A Bankrupt Behemoth.

 My contempt for those three CEOs has not subsided in the least over the years and I know that

 All three walked away from the company with millions in severance packages and pensions.
 All the while lifetime employees were robbed of their severance and rightfully earned pensions.
-It was disgusting and disgraceful how employees worldwide and especially those in Nortel's home country of Canada were treated.
-Each of those three corrupt men played a vital role in destroying thousands of lives.
+It was pathetic, disgusting and disgraceful how employees worldwide and especially those in Nortel's home country of Canada were treated.
+Each of those three corrupt men all played a vital role in destroying thousands of lives.

 Do not ever believe otherwise.

-Simply put, I fell in love with the company Nortel Networks and a
+Simply put I fell in love with the company Nortel Networks and a

 I always believed that I would eventually be cashing in my huge windfall once Nortel’s stock price began to skyrocket again.
 Afterall, Nortel Networks was going nowhere but up and all those little free falls in the stock price were nothing but buying opportunities for me.
 Even my friend Johnny who owns the Bloor and Jane restaurant made the perfect call more than once.
 On three different occasions, he correctly predicted the price of a single Nortel share.